Sigritstorm/EasyRegistry/README.md

+Although no one will use the registry to save configuration, but maybe someone will, such as your teacher asks you to do so.Although no one will use the registry to save configuration, but maybe someone will, such as your teacher asks you to do so.Although no one will use the registry to save configuration, but maybe someone will, such as your teacher asks you to do so.

 Although no one will use the registry to save configuration, but maybe someone will, such as your teacher asks you to do so.